 SERVPRO of Clifton Professionals are dedicated to responding immediately to water emergencies.
 A fast response lessens the damage, limits further damage, and reduces cost.

-SERVPRO of Clifton Professionals specialize in water damage restoration, the cornerstone of our business.
-They have extensive water damage restoration training with an emphasis on monitoring and documenting the drying process until completion.
+SERVPRO of Clifton specializes in water damage restoration, the cornerstone of our business.
+We have extensive water damage restoration training with an emphasis on monitoring and documenting the drying process until completion.

 - Water Damage Restoration Technician